muzkat/grepcat/README.md

 #### Features

+* grep all file download links from a site
-* grep all file (bin/exe) download links from a site
+* grep all file download links from a webservers index site